-Third Party in this ABAC Policy means any individual or entity with whom Qube Personnel are dealing in the course of a Qube Entity's business other than Qube Contractors (who as Qube Personnel are specifically required to comply with this policy).
-This includes actual and potential customers, clients, suppliers, distributors and joint venture counterparties, and their respective advisers and representatives.
+Third Party in this ABAC Policy means any individual or entity with whom Qube Representatives are dealing in the course of a Qube Entity's business other than Qube Contractors (who as Qube Personnel are specifically required to comply with this policy while involved in or acting on Qube business).
+This includes actual and potential customers, joint venture counterparties, acquisition targets and their respective advisers and representatives.